islam3zzat/keyifier/README.md

     - Products
     - Standalone Prices
     - Tax Categories
-4. Download the **Environment Variables (.env)** for this API Client, rename the downloaded file `.env`, and copy it to the cloned repository.
+4. Download the **Environment Variables (.env)** for this API Client.
+5. Rename the downloaded file `.env`, and copy it to the cloned repository.

-## Available scripts
+## What scripts are available?

 > [!CAUTION]
 > These scripts apply boilerplate values to resources which do not currently have a `key`.
+>
-If you have a preferred format or pattern for keys, then modify the code or update the resources seperately.
+> If you have a preferred format or pattern for keys, then modify the code or update the resources seperately.

 The following scripts are available: